Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "I'm not, you jealous arse," she snapped back.
 "She's Professor Amanda Sheridan.
 She attended Hogwarts long ago before she started teaching at Oxford.
 Go ahead and ask Albus.
 He'll tell you."

+He blinked.
 "Then, you're not having an affair?"

 "Of course not!"